yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 #### Experiment 4: Static Mapping Reclassification
 - Prerequisite: run experiment 1 (quick evaluation)
 - Time to execute: about 15 min (quick evaluation only)
-- Disk space: negligible
+- Disk space: less than 3MB (negligible)
 - Result or claim: [Main Result 4: The ML model outputs topics in common with the ground truth](#main-result-4-the-ml-model-outputs-topics-in-common-with-the-ground-truth)

 Run `./experiment4.sh` to compare the ML classification of the domains in the static mapping to the manual annotations from Google.

+Results: see folder `output_web/static` for the results about the comparison for both the two filtering strategies discussed in the paper:
+`same_nb_as_static_comparison_stats.txt` and
-Results: the statistics (`chrome_comparison_stats.txt` and `same_nb_as_o_comparison_stats.txt`) will be saved to the `output/override` folder, they can directly be compared to the results in Table 4 of our paper.
+`chrome_filtering_comparison_stats.txt`.
+They can directly be compared to the results in Table 4 of our paper.

+Note: this steps extracts some statistics about the static mapping annotated by Google in the `output_web/static` folder.

 #### Experiment 5: Crafting Subdomains
 - Prerequisite: run experiment 1 (quick evaluation)
-- Time to execute: about 3 min for the quick evaluation | 2h+ for longer one
+- Time to execute: about 2 min for the quick evaluation | 2h+ for longer one
-- Disk space: about 50MB
+- Disk space: about 10MB for quick evaluation | about 50MB for longer one
 - Result or claim: [Main Result 5: Publishers can influence the classification of their websites](#main-result-5-publishers-can-influence-the-classification-of-their-websites)